tgteacher/BigData-LA1/README.md

 ### Test environment and live feedback

-Your code will be tested with Python 3.6 in a Ubuntu environment provided by Travis CI.
+Your code will be tested with Python 3.8.
 It is your responsibility to ensure that the tests will pass in this environment.
-The following resources will help you.
+Live feedback on your assignment is provided through GitHub actions. **Your grade will be determined from the result of the tests executed in GitHub actions**.
 It is strongly suggested that you run the disclosed tests before submitting your assignment, using `pytest` as explained previously.

-Live feedback on your assignment is provided through Travis CI [here](https://travis-ci.com/tgteacher).
-You will have to sign-in using your GitHub account to see your assignment repository. **Your grade will be determined from the result of the tests executed in Travis CI**.